stephenhandley/videos/README.md

 When you are done working on this challenge:
 1. Commit your changes and push the branch to **your fork of the repo**.
 2. [Create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) off of `main` **in your fork of the repo**.
 3. Follow the link in the email where we sent you this challenge in order to schedule our follow up call.
 There will be a text field where you can share the url to the PR you just created.
-No worries if you want to keep the repo private on GitHub, we'll just have you add us as collaborators at the beginning of the call.
+No worries if you want to keep your repo private on GitHub, we'll just have you add us as collaborators at the beginning of the call.

 # Commands
-Here are some common commands we've added that you may find useful
+Here are some commands you may find useful

 ## Run the app
 ```